 Every visitor to Paris garners indelible memories that remain with them forever.
-For many, these include the hustle and bustle of daytime life in the city of love, while others relish their memories of Paris at night.
+For many, these include the hustle and bustle of daytime life in the city of love, while others relish their memories of Paris by night.

 As sure as the sun will set every day, the city of Paris will impress and inspire once it does dip below the horizon.
-The only thing you’ll have to do is choose which of the best things to do in Paris at night to add to your itinerary.
+The only thing you’ll have to do is choose which of the best things to do in Paris France at night to add to your itinerary.
 And don’t stress if you can’t fit everything into one trip — the city of lights will welcome you back time and time again.